Out of stock

 Realme C11 in Kenya

-The price of Realme C11 in Kenya is 10,000 shillings.
-The C11 features a 6.5 inches display Android 10 and a Mediatek Helio G35 (12 nm) chipset.
+The price of Realme C11 in Kenya is 13,000 shillings.
+The C11 features a 6.5 inches display of Android 10 and a Mediatek Helio G35 (12 nm) chipset.
 It also comes with a 13 MP camera and a 5000 mAh battery.
-The phone comes in colors Mint Green, and Pepper Grey.
+The phone comes in the colors Mint Green, and Pepper Grey.
 Buy it in Kenya today at Phoneplace Kenya.

 Realme C11 specs and price in Kenya